Paris Métro Line 10: List of stations

-Tracks 2, coming from Austerlitz, follow a very peculiar profile and do not service the station Mirabeau, instead crossing behind it with a sharp ramp due to the great depth of the line after traversing the Seine.
-Furthermore, in order to reach the station Église d'Auteuil, the tracks must climb even higher very close to the station's foundation.
-Following this, tracks 2 of the line pass behind tracks of line 9 and arrive at the station Michel-Ange – Auteuil, which has a central platform surrounded by tracks 2 and tracks H coming from a connection with line 9.
-Arriving at Porte d'Auteuil, the tracks separate to form the complexity of tracks that head towards Boulougne, a maintenance station, Murat, or towards Michel-Ange – Molitor.
+Tracks 2, coming from Austerlitz, follow a very peculiar profile and enter yet do not service the station Mirabeau, instead crossing behind it on top of a sharp ramp due to the great depth of the line after traversing the Seine.
+Furthermore, in order to reach the station Église d'Auteuil, the trains must climb even higher, very close to the station's foundation.
+Following this, tracks 2 of the line pass above tracks of line 9 and arrive at the southern platform of station Michel-Ange – Auteuil, while the northern one comes from a connection with line 9.
+Arriving at Porte d'Auteuil, the tracks separate to form the complex knot of tracks that head towards Boulogne, the Auteuil Workshops, the Voie Murat towards Porte Molitor and Porte de Saint-Cloud, or along the Autuil loop back towards Michel-Ange – Molitor.

-After the station Mirabeau, the line crosses the Seine via an underwater tunnel and reaches the station Javel – André Citroën by way of a 40‰ ramp after passing under tracks of line C of the RER.
-Following this, the line follows avenue Émile-Zola to arrive at the stations Charles Michels and Avenue Émile Zola before joining the rue du Commerce.
-When the line reaches the station La Motte-Picquet – Grenelle, the two tracks separate: tracks 1 are situated in a half-station with platform 1 of line 8 and tracks 2 service a half station but without tracks 2 of line 8 which are situated below.
-Before arriving at the station Ségur, the line passes under the Rapp intake.
-It then services the stations Duroc, Vaneau and Sèvres – Babylone.
-The line continues eastward and passes through the vacant station Croix-Rouge, which was closed on 2 September 1939.
-Finally, the line arrives at Mabillon.
+After the station Mirabeau, the line crosses the Seine via an underwater tunnel and reaches the station Javel–André Citroën by way of a 40‰ ramp under tracks of RER line C. Line then follows avenue Émile-Zola to enter Charles Michels – the original westbound terminus of the line – and Avenue Émile Zola, before turning under the rue du Commerce alongside line 8.
+When the line reaches the station La Motte-Picquet – Grenelle, the two tracks separate : trains headed east are welcomed in the central platform of the original station, alongside line 8 trains headed east to Créteil, while trains headed to Boulogne service an adjacent half station located above the remaining platform, line 8 trains to Balard.
+After this complex knot caused by the line switch of 1937, line 10 trains enter the Rapp intake before arriving at the station Ségur.
+Line 10 then connects back to another of its original sections, the stations Duroc, Vaneau and Sèvres – Babylone, which were part of an early attempt at a subway rocade inside of Paris.
+Line 10 continues eastward through the ghost station Croix-Rouge, then Mabillon, under the station Saint-Germain-des-Prés on line 4.